-Sewell spent his first eleven Major League seasons in an Indians uniform, starting as a late season call up with Cleveland in 1920 to replace Ray Chapman at shortstop after his death.
+Sewell spent his first eleven Major League seasons in an Indians uniform, starting as a late season call-up with Cleveland in 1920 to replace Ray Chapman at shortstop after his tragic death.
 He was a model of consistency with the club, playing in 152 games or more in each of the next nine seasons before playing in 109 in his final season in Cleveland in 1930.

 He was released by the team in 1931 and signed on with the New York Yankees for three more seasons.

 Lopez spent 19 years in the Majors, including his final 61 games in 1947 with the Indians.
-His bigger claim to fame was his success in the dugout, where he won a pair of American League pennants and finished with a .584 career winning percentage as a manager.
+His bigger claim to fame was his success in the dugout as manager, where he won a pair of American League pennants and finished with a .584 career winning percentage.
 He led the Indians for six seasons from 1951 to 1956 and never won fewer than 88 games.
 Under his leadership, the Indians finished first in 1954 and in second in the other five years.